top of page

 Sarah Clark

 Sarah Clark is an Associate Clinician at The Anxiety Center in Cincinnati.
-Sarah graduated from the University of Cincinnati with a Psychology degree, and received her Master’s Degree in Clinical Mental Health from Xavier University.
-Sarah is also certified in Seven Challenges, which covers caring for teen and adolescent AOD (Alcohol and Other Drug abuse), as well as being trained in trauma-focused cognitive behavioral therapy.
+She graduated from the University of Cincinnati with a Bachelor’s Degree in Psychology and received her Master’s Degree in Clinical Mental Health Counseling from Xavier University.
+Sarah is also certified in Seven Challenges, which covers care for teen and adolescent AOD (Alcohol and Other Drug) abuse, and she has specialized training in trauma-focused cognitive behavioral therapy.

 bottom of page